Employee Rights: The US Perspective

 Employees who use their own personal electronic devices for work should be aware that work-related data stored on those devices belongs to the employer.
 Therefore, employees are advised to refrain from using their personal devices for work, and instead maintain separate work devices.
+These concerns arising from the use of personal devices for work have become more salient in the age of covid-19, when many employees are working from home.
+Therefore, it is all the more important now that employers maintain and update their privacy and bring-your-own-device policies and that these policies be documented, well-defined and require written acknowledgement by employees.
 If an employer seeks to obtain or review work-related data from an employee’s personal device, the employer must be careful to exclude any personal data.

 Among the significant issues that may arise from in-house counsel, and often external counsel, representing the company and not the individual is whether the employee has a right to be indemnified.
 The right to be indemnified may extend to legal fees, advancement of legal fees and for any potential judgment debt or settlement.
 As discussed above, an employee has a right to have his or her own counsel, even if the company pushes for joint representation by company counsel, but the complicated question of whether the company must indemnify the employee for costs around separate representation may arise.
 Determining a company’s indemnification obligations requires close review of any agreements and understandings that might give rise to indemnification or advancement of fees.
 It is critical that an employee communicate closely with company counsel to come to a mutual understanding of the company’s obligations.

-Employees should ask their counsel to assertively engage in communications with the employer and company counsel to determine whether the company will agree to indemnify the individual employee and to advance fees.
-This conversation should also specifically discuss the exact scope of any indemnification.
-If the company agrees to, or must, indemnify from any agreement or source of this right, employee’s counsel should draft and execute a written agreement binding the company.
+Employees should ask their counsel to assertively engage in communications with the employer and company counsel to determine whether the company will agree to indemnify the individual employee – and if so to what extent – and to advance fees.
+If the company agrees to, or must, indemnify under any agreement or other source of this right, the employee’s counsel should draft and execute a written agreement binding the company.
 Although the company may seek to impose unfavourable terms, it is generally advisable to reduce the indemnification obligation to writing.

 Employees and their counsel should carefully review potential sources of the right to indemnification.
 These sources may include company by-laws, local law in the state of incorporation, company policies and insurance policies of the employer.

 Corporate by-laws often delineate the company’s obligation to indemnify an employee’s costs arising out of representation for internal investigations or any matters related to his or her official duties.
-Employee counsel must carefully review corporate by-laws because, even if indemnification obligations are provided, they are often listed with limitations or releases from obligation.
-For example, many companies include release provisions releasing the company from its obligations or entitling it to repayment of any indemnified cost if the costs subsequently transpire not to be indemnifiable.
+Corporate by-laws require careful review because even if indemnification obligations are provided, they are often listed with limitations or releases from obligation, including limiting obligations to certain employee categories.
+Limitations and releases include provisions releasing the company from its obligations to repayment of any indemnified cost if the costs subsequently transpire not to be indemnifiable.
 If these provisions exist, it is likely that the company will require the employee to sign an undertaking letter, in which the employee agrees to repay any amounts advanced if it is later determined that the employee was not entitled to indemnification.
 Similarly, there is a difference between the duty of an employer to indemnify an employee of costs incurred and any duty to advance defence costs.
-Some corporate by-laws regarding indemnification may require advancement of attorneys’ fees.
-However, the by-laws should be reviewed carefully, because absent such language, the employee has no right to advancement of attorneys’ fees.
+Corporate by-laws should be reviewed carefully, because absent such language, the employee has no right to advancement of attorneys’ fees.

-Employees and their counsel should also review state and local laws in the state of incorporation.
+Several states have state and local laws that impose indemnification obligations on companies for private employees.
 Review of state and local laws is often overlooked because employees assume indemnification provisions are exclusively contained in corporate by-laws and any employment or subsequent agreements with the company.
-However, a number of states impose indemnification obligations on companies in local and state laws for private employees, especially for directors and officers.

 California is an example of a state that extends indemnification protections to any private employee, not only directors or officers.
-The California Labor Code provides that an employee has a right to reimbursement.
-The obligation is found in California Labor Code Section 2082, which states:
+Further, the California Labor Code provides that an employee has a right to reimbursement.

 Employees should also look at company policies and employment contracts or subsequent agreements as sources of indemnification rights.
-In addition to indemnification required by corporate law, individual employees may have contractual indemnification rights in their employment agreements.
-Even if the company by-laws do not indicate a right to indemnification, a company must honour any obligations in individual employment agreements.
-For example, as good business practice and to promote co-operation with an investigation, some companies may decide to expand the scope of indemnity to include employees who might not be covered by the by-laws or state and local laws that are likely to be witnesses or subjects.
+Individual employees may have contractual indemnification rights in their employment agreements.
+Even if the company by-laws do not indicate a right to indemnification, a company must honour any obligations in individual employment agreements such as including within the scope of indemnification certain employee categories not otherwise covered by by-laws or state and local laws.
 As a strategic point, employers may expand the scope of indemnity to ensure co-operation of employees, which may show the company in a more favourable light to any regulator or investigative body.

 Some employers may choose to purchase directors’ and officers’ (D&O) insurance to supplement or provide an alternative to indemnification.
-Some indemnification agreements require companies to purchase insurance.
 If the employer has D&O insurance, the nature of the allegation and the terms of the specific policy may trigger payment of defence costs.

-Despite numerous possible sources giving rise to the right to indemnification, companies are not always eager to indemnify employees for representation or costs incurred during an investigation or defence.
-However, employees should advocate for the company to indemnify them for incurred costs or advancement of fees.
-The benefits to both the employer and employee should be emphasised, as indemnification can protect both parties’ interests.
-When entering an employment or separation agreement, an employee should request and push for a specifically defined indemnification provision.
+Companies are not always eager to indemnify employees for representation or costs incurred during an investigation or defence.
+However, employees should review possible sources of company obligation and advocate for companies to indemnify them for incurred costs or advancement of fees, including before entering any employment or separation agreement.

 The employer or company may become more credible and promote efficiency and effectiveness of an internal investigation by ensuring that employees are adequately represented.
 If company counsel recognises a conflict of interest and the need for the employee to have separate representation, the corporation benefits if the employee is co-operative.
 Therefore, the company may assess the employee’s involvement and whether failure to pay individual counsel fees or to advance attorneys’ fees will make the employee’s co-operation less likely.
 While in some instances employees may be required to co-operate by subpoena, it is in the best interest of the corporation to work jointly with the employee to prepare its own defence and receive information in advance through a joint defence agreement.

 Employees should be aware of the circumstances in which a company’s obligations to indemnify may cease.
-As mentioned above in Section 14.5, a company’s obligations to indemnify an employee may be contingent on, and circumvented by, any undertaking agreement between the parties.
-An undertaking agreement requires an employee to repay any advanced or covered costs in the event the costs were ultimately not deemed indemnifiable.
-A company is generally released from its indemnification obligations for any violation of an undertaking agreement (substantive or procedural) and fraud or bad faith.
+As mentioned, a company’s obligations to indemnify an employee may be contingent on, and circumvented by, any undertaking agreement between the parties.
+Further, a company is generally released from its indemnification obligations for any violation of an undertaking agreement (substantive or procedural) and fraud or bad faith.

 Privilege considerations become central during investigations.
 Because of the various permutations of attorney–client relationships with both internal and external counsel, it is important for employees to remember that they only enjoy protections over communications with individual counsel.
 If an employer requests an interview with an employee, employee counsel and company counsel, the communications and testimony at the interview are not privileged.